kbull136/asg-02-instructions/milestone-01.md

 - [ ] the site is hosted through Heroku

-- [ ] all image files are hosted on Cloudinary

 - [ ] the code for your site is in the GitHub Classroom repo you accept

 - [ ] the `README.txt` file contains your name and a working link to the Heroku URL you wish me to mark.
 This link must go to the Home page (see that section below).